simon-panek/code-401-dotnet-prework/prework-readings.md

    - Chapter 2: C# Language Basics

 #### Submitting Your Work

-Once you complete the readings, continue onto the lab assignments but keep the content of what you read into consideration as you work through the tutorials.
+After completing the readings from above,  complete the canvas discussion assignment by reflecting on each of the sections from above categories (History of C#, Tooling, and C# Language).
+Come up with 5 points from the content above and provide 2-3 sentences per point to explain what you learned.

-After completing the readings above, complete the ***technical quiz*** located in your Canvas.
+In addition, use these readings as resources when completing the the ***technical quiz*** located in your canvcas course.
 This quiz will be a maximum of 2 attempts, and will be untimed.